Tag Archive for: pool opening

 Closing Your Pool

 You need to remember that closing the pool is the same as winterizing.
 It’s trickier than the opening and needs more prep work.
 When water freezes, its volume increases, causing significant stress on the pipes and other equipment.
 This happens if you don’t blow them out or drain them properly.
-Before closing your pool, you need to do a few things, such as reassemble the filters and pumps to ensure water quality.
+Before closing your pool, you need to have your water professionally tested and balanced at your local pool store.
+Most places do testing for free!

-Some of the most important things we do before closing the pool are as follows:
+Some of the most important things we do during pool closings are:

 Opening Your Pool